 Aims and Objectives

-- Create a theme of research focused on the systemic evaluation of the effectiveness and efficiency of the Australasian human services sector.
+- Developing a systematic examination of the efficiency and effectiveness of the Australian human services sector.

 The Centre's Research Programs

 Nonprofit organisations play a vital role in Australian society, but ensuring their accountability and transparency is essential to maintaining public trust.
 This research project seeks to grapple with the current state of nonprofit accountability in Australia, through the mechanisms of legal requirements, governance, regulatory interactions, and stakeholder expectations.

 - Australian Disability Services System

 The Australian Disability Services System comprises an assortment programs and priorities that service the those people with disability in the Australian community.
 The National Disability Insurance Scheme is an example of just one of these programs which constitute the disability services system in Australia.
 This project seeks to examine the system both as a whole and in its components to tease out the issues that are hindering the proper coverage in services, ease of access and the overall outcomes of Australians with disability.

 Human services providers face an increasingly pressurised operating environment with challenges, such as increased demand for services, more complex needs of recipients, inadequate funding and challenges in maturing service costs and regulatory burden.
 For providers to be able to service the community effectively and equitably, sustainability requirements must be understood and supported.
 This theme examines the funding and operational challenges that hinder human service organisational sustainability while positioning the sectors contribution and interactions with market economics in its proper societal context.

 - History of Human Services and the Welfare State